kosiuzo/UzoFitness/UzoFitness/Documentation/WatchAppIntegrationPlan.md

 The plan covers architecture, product requirements (PRDs), and necessary restructuring for seamless state sharing and user experience.

+**✅ MIGRATION STATUS: UzoFitnessCore migration completed successfully**
+- All models, protocols, services, and utilities have been moved to UzoFitnessCore
+- iOS app has been refactored to use shared code
+- Project builds successfully with no compilation errors

 ---

 ## 1. Architecture

 ### 1.1.
 MVVM-C (Model-View-ViewModel-Coordinator)
 - **MVVM** for both iOS and watchOS targets, ensuring testability and separation of concerns.
-- **Coordinator** pattern for navigation and workflow management, especially for the watch app’s linear workout flow.
+- **Coordinator** pattern for navigation and workflow management, especially for the watch app's linear workout flow.

 ### 1.2.
-Shared Code & Data
+Shared Code & Data ✅ COMPLETED
-- **Shared Framework**: Move shared models, business logic, and services into a Swift Package or shared module (e.g., `UzoFitnessCore`).
+- **UzoFitnessCore Swift Package**: ✅ All shared models, business logic, and services have been moved to `UzoFitnessCore`.
-- **SwiftData**: Use a shared data model for workout/exercise/session state.
+- **SwiftData**: ✅ Shared data model for workout/exercise/session state is in UzoFitnessCore.
-- **Protocols**: Define protocols for services (e.g., WorkoutSessionServiceProtocol) to allow for dependency injection and mocking.
+- **Protocols**: ✅ All service protocols defined and moved to UzoFitnessCore for dependency injection and mocking.

+**Completed Migration Components:**
+- **Models**: Exercise, WorkoutSession, SessionExercise, CompletedSet, ProgressPhoto, etc.
+- **Protocols**: HealthStoreProtocol, PhotoServiceProtocol, FileSystemServiceProtocol, etc.
+- **Services**: WorkoutSessionLogic, ProgressAnalysisLogic, TimerLogic
+- **Utilities**: Logger, DateFormatters, FormattingUtilities

 ### 1.3.
 State Synchronization
 - **App Groups**: Use App Groups to share data between iOS and watchOS apps securely.